Skip to content

 ...

-That is, it adds a default implementation of complete which checks if the return value of the new (abstract) method output exists.
-Generally, the only requirement on the TargetType returned from output is that it can report its existence.
+That is, it adds a default implementation of complete which checks if the return value of the new (abstract) method target exists.
+Generally, the only requirement on the TargetType returned from target is that it can report its existence.
 Strictly speaking, that it implements the protocol:

 You can, and it is in some cases motivated to, return a target for a certain type of file system with an absolute path/URI